Industrial Robots 101: What They Are and How They Work

 In the past, these robots were mainly used for material handling and specialized tasks like welding or painting.

-What are the benefits of Industrial robots?
+What are the benefits of industrial robots?

-• They help cut costs (after a while): Although the initial investment is typically significant, Industrial robots lead to substantial cost savings through improved efficiency, reduced labor costs, and decreased waste.
+• They help cut costs (after a while): Although the initial investment is typically significant, industrial robots lead to substantial cost savings through improved efficiency, reduced labor costs, and decreased waste.

-• You can get as many as you need: As business needs grow, Industrial robots can be added to meet increased demand, providing a scalable solution to production challenges.
+• You can get as many as you need: As business needs grow, industrial robots can be added to meet increased demand, providing a scalable solution to production challenges.

 • They use resources better: Robots can optimize the use of materials and energy, contributing to more sustainable manufacturing processes.